Test Objects Refactoring

-Make sure you enable Link with selected part to view the selected unused test objects on Test Explorer.\
+Make sure you enable Link with selected part to view the selected unused test objects on Tests Explorer.\

 You can view and maintain its details by double-clicking the object to display its test object view.
 Alternatively, you can remove the outdated and obsolete ones to keep only those objects you have used.

 - Remove all unused objects: Click Delete all and confirm your action.
 Be cautious since there is no chance to restore the removed objects in Katalon Studio.
-You can back up those unused objects by using Katashare for exporting and importing those objects in case you would like to have them back.
+You can back up those unused objects by using Test Artifact Sharing for exporting and importing those objects in case you would like to have them back.

 - Remove selected objects: If you want to remove just some of the objects in the list, right-click on that object, select Delete and confirm your action.